Fundamental Rights of the Accused

 6. The right to have an advisor from the full-time faculty, staff or student body at Young Harris College.
 The advisor may not participate directly in the hearing, but may provide advice to the student.
 An advisor who does not adhere to the expectation of no direct participation will be removed from the hearing.
 Attorneys and/or legal advisors, parents and/or legal guardians are not permitted in the YHC conduct process.

 7. The right to testify or remain silent in a college hearing.

 8. The right to present the testimony of witnesses or other evidence at a hearing.

 9. The right to participate or not participate in the adjudication process.
 However, when a student chooses not to participate, the case will be decided based upon the information available.

-11. A written decision specifying the rule violated, penalty assessed, and right of appeal.
+11. A written decision specifying the rule violated, penalty assessed and right to appeal.

 12. The right to challenge the participation of any board member for bias or conflict.
 The dismissal of a challenged hearing board member shall be at the discretion of the hearing board chairperson.
 If the chairperson is challenged, they may be excused at the discretion of the majority of the hearing board.

-13. The right to have their case heard only on the misconduct specified in the written notice.
+13. The right to have the case heard only on the misconduct specified in the written notice.

 14. The right to challenge the admissibility of evidence.